wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 == Upgrade Notice ==

-= 1.6.10 =
+= 1.6.11 =
-CRITICAL FIX: Resolves an issue that could cause a fatal error when a plugin folder is deleted.
-Upgrade immediately if you're experiencing the "critical error" message.
+URGENT CRITICAL FIX: Completely removes code that was causing fatal errors.
+If you're experiencing the "critical error" message, this update will resolve it.

 = 1.6.3 =
 Fixed Git Updater repository URLs and updated organization naming for consistent branding across all platforms!